seek-oss/spark-dist/README.md

 pyspark --packages "org.apache.hadoop:hadoop-aws:2.7.3" --driver-java-options "-Dspark.hadoop.fs.s3.impl=org.apache.hadoop.fs.s3a.S3AFileSystem"
 ```
 However later versions of hadoop-aws cannot be used this way without errors.
-This distribution uses gradle to resolve a correct set of hadoop-aws dependencies that work with Spark.
+This distribution uses gradle to resolve a correct set of newer hadoop-aws dependencies that work with Spark.

 Later versions of hadoop-aws contain the following new features:
 * [2.8 release line](http://hadoop.apache.org/docs/r2.8.0/index.html) contains S3A improvements to